PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Background Related Work

-Other research has focused on enforcing specific physical constraints: \cite{jiang_enforcing_2020} implemented spectral projection layers for divergence-free conditions in fluid simulations, and \cite{duruisseaux_towards_2024} generalized this to broader linear differential constraints.
+Other research has focused on enforcing specific physical constraints.
+Jiang \textit{et al.} \cite{jiang_enforcing_2020} implemented spectral projection layers for divergence-free conditions in fluid simulations, and Duruisseaux \textit{et al.} \cite{duruisseaux_towards_2024} generalized this to broader linear differential constraints.
 These methods are computationally efficient but limited to specific physical aspects rather than ensuring complete PDE satisfaction.

 \paragraph{Our Approach.} Our work bridges these approaches through a correction framework that enforces PDE satisfaction at each timestep via residual minimization.
 Unlike existing methods, our approach requires no additional training, employs efficient caching strategies to minimize computational overhead, and generalizes across different PDE types and neural architectures.
-By treating physical consistency as an online correction problem we achieve stable long-term rollouts while preserving the computational advantages of neural PDE solvers.
+By treating physical consistency as an online correction problem, we achieve stable long-term rollouts while preserving the computational advantages of neural PDE solvers.